cbatuic/midtermexam/README.md

 # WebDev2 Midterm Exam Answer Sheet by Clyde Balaman
-This repository contains the answers to Part 1, 2, 3, and 4.
+This repository contains my answers to Part 1, 2, 3, and 4.

 ## Part 1 - Multiple Choice
 1. b